 - Any office hours changes are posted on the door of W022 Lago

 The second level of advising is the Faculty Adviser.
-The faculty adviser handles more content-based questions and is available to discuss students’ general concerns including appropriate undergraduate courses, specialty areas for graduate study, research and job opportunities, career goal decisions, and/or referral to additional resources.
+The faculty adviser handles more psychology content-based questions and is available to discuss students’ general concerns including appropriate undergraduate courses for certain career tracks, specialty areas for graduate study, research and job opportunities, career goal decisions, and/or referral to additional resources.
 The faculty adviser also is available to discuss general student concerns as well as possible solution.

-Contact information for psychology faculty and instructors are posted outside W022 Lago and on the Course Information page.
+Contact information for psychology faculty and instructors are posted on the Faculty Directory page.
 Appointments are recommended for more extended questions.